schalkje/d3_research/dashboard/documentation/minimap.md

 - **Zoom on Minimap**: Wheel/gesture zoom on the minimap adjusts the main view’s zoom and center.
 - **Two‑way Sync**: Main view zoom/pan updates the minimap eye, and minimap interactions update the main view.

-## UI Composition
+## UI Composition (Minimap Cockpit)

-- **Container**: Internal to the graph container, positioned via `position` option.
+The minimap cockpit is composed of three stacked sections:

-- **Canvas**: Scaled rendering of the full graph.
+- **Header**: Contains the pin toggle, minimize button, and a size switch (cycles `s` → `m` → `l`).
-- **Viewport Eye**: Visible rectangle with outline and translucent outside mask.
+- **Minimap**: The scaled overview itself.
+Width is fixed by size token (`s/m/l`), height is derived from the dashboard aspect ratio so the minimap preserves shape consistency across layouts.
-- **Controls**: Icon buttons for Zoom In, Zoom Out, Reset View, Mode toggle, and Collapse/Expand; group buttons with adequate spacing and tooltips.
+- **Footer**: A control row with zoom buttons on the left (zoom in/out/reset) and the zoom percentage on the right.

-- **Zoom Scale**: Numeric percent or scale bar positioned near the controls or along the minimap bottom edge.
+Additional element:
- - **Collapsed Icon**: When collapsed, render a small floating icon at bottom‑right that restores the minimap on click/tap.
+- **Collapsed Icon**: When collapsed, a small icon appears (default bottom‑right) to restore the cockpit on click/tap.

 ## Styling and Theming